ArturDorochowicz/presentation-web-publishing-pipeline/src/msbuild-primer/README.md

 4. Properties
    - property usage
    - setting from command line
+   - no visibility control, _PropertyName convention for "not public" properties
 5. Items
    - well known metadata with files
    - metadata usage